lagoshny/ngx-hateoas-client/README.md

 # NgxHateoasClient

-## Вступление..

-## Changelog
+**Compatible with Angular 10.**

+This client can be used to develop `Angular 4.3+` applications working with RESTful server API.
+By `RESTful API` means when the server application implements all the layers of the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) and the server provides [HAL/JSON](http://stateless.co/hal_specification.html) response type.

+This client compatible with Java server-side applications based on [Spring HATEOAS](https://spring.io/projects/spring-hateoas) or [Spring Data REST](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#reference).

+>This client is a continuation of the [@lagoshny/ngx-hal-client](https://github.com/lagoshny/ngx-hal-client).
+You can find out about the motivation to create a new client [here]().
+To migrate from `@lagoshny/ngx-hal-client` to this client you can use the [migration guide](https://github.com/lagoshny/ngx-hateoas-client/blob/master/migration.md).

-## Migration guide
+## Getting-started

-If you use now `@lagoshny/ngx-hal-client` library then you can use migration guide that help you migrate.
-You can found more about migration guide here (LINK)

-### Getting-started
+### Installation

-To start work you need install npm dependency for this lib and pass configuration about your API url.

-#### Instalation

-To install lib run the next command `npm i @lagoshny/ngx-hateoas-client --save`
+To install the client use the next command `npm i @lagoshny/ngx-hateoas-client --save`

-#### Configuration
+### Configuration

-To configure library you need:
+To configure the client you need doing two actions:

-- In your app root module import `NgxHalClientModule`:
+1) In you app root module import `NgxHalClientModule`:

 ````
 import { NgxHateoasClientModule } from '@lagoshny/ngx-hateoas-client';